githubnemo/python-sandbox/README.md

 - [ ] limit access to SSH agent from inside the sandbox
 - [ ] limit access to specific read-only tokens (e.g. hf hub)
+- [ ] make paths to tools like fzf, pyenv, conda, etc. configurable